lsst-sqre/sqr-011/index.rst

 - The Wiki is used for meeting minutes, short-term planning documents and internal notes - see :ref:`confluence`

-- A number of communication worklows around software development such as work tickets, bugs reports, bug fixes and of course new feature development are based on Github and tracked through JIRA - see :ref:`tickets`
+- A number of communication workflows around software development such as work tickets, bugs reports, bug fixes and of course new feature development are based on GitHub and tracked through JIRA - see :ref:`tickets`

 - A rich documentation ecosystem brought together by an Index that can